 Effort Estimation = NumberOfRequirements * AverageEffortPerRequirement

 If we have more than ten requirements in a project, the law of large numbers is effective, and estimating each one is unnecessary.
 If the software development project isn't the first for the organization, historical data is already available to determine the average number of hours per requirement.

 Of course, some activities may require much more time than the average job.
 Having a previous history of similar past projects would be fantastic.

 If we don't have enough historical data and the task cannot be characterized as "average," we may utilize a guess.
 Using a PERT formula, a three-point estimate is a good practice in this situation:

 PERT = (OptimisticEffort + 4*MostLikelyEffort + PessimisticEffort) / 6

-Three points are an optimistic scenario, when we anticipate that everything will work out; a most likely scenario, when something can go wrong; and a pessimistic case when everything is certain to fail.
+Three points are an optimistic scenario, when we anticipate that everything will work out; a most likely scenario, when something can go wrong; and a pessimistic case, when everything is certain to fail.
 Of course, we must keep in mind the typical estimating quiz result.

 What does it imply for an executive to review an estimate?
 Assume that an estimate is frequently provided before the requirements are finished.
 Because requirements are known to alter throughout the course of a project, there's no need to nail them down precisely.
-The cone states that the best achievable precision on this project stage is 0.67x to 1.5x.
+The Cone states that the best achievable precision in this project stage is 0.67x to 1.5x.
 It means that if the upper bound isn't at least 2.24 times larger than the lower bound, the estimate isn't accurate enough or isn't fair.